Generative Modeling Helps Weak Supervision (and Vice Versa): Experiments

 We record the change in test accuracy for a ResNet-18~\cite{he2016deep} end model when adding 1,000 synthetic WSGAN-encoder images $\tilde{x}$ to augment each dataset.
-While the increases are modest, performance did not decrease, and the process does not require additional human labeling or data collection efforts.
+While the increases are modest, the process is beneficial and does not require additional human labeling or data collection efforts.
+Adding larger amounts of synthetic samples did not lead to further increases, possibly due to the limited image quality achieved by the basic DCGAN design explored in this section.

-\paragraph{Synthetic Images with Labeling Function Votes} We apply LFs to the generated images $\tilde{x}$ to obtain LF votes $\lambda(\tilde{x})$.
-We obtain pseudolabels via the WSGAN label model $L_{A(\tilde{x})}(\lambda(\tilde{x}))$.
-The last column in Table~\ref{tab:augmentation_one} displays improvements in test accuracy up to 3.9\%.
+\paragraph{Synthetic Images with Labeling Function Votes} The last column in Table~\ref{tab:augmentation_one} displays test accuracy increases by applying LFs $\lambda$ to synthetic images $\tilde{x}$.
+We obtain pseudolabels via $L_{A(\tilde{x})}(\lambda(\tilde{x}))$.
+We observe a modest average increase of 1.38\%.

-\paragraph{Synthetic Images with Synthetic Pseudolabels} Without access to LF votes on fake images, we create synthetic pseudolabels $F_1(Q(\tilde{x}))$.
-The second column of Table~\ref{tab:augmentation_one} shows the increase in test accuracy, indicating that a modest increase of up to 2.4\% was achieved.
+\paragraph{Synthetic Images with Synthetic Pseudolabels} We can create pseudolabels with $F_1(Q(\tilde{x}))$, e.g. when LFs cannot be applied to synthetic images.
+With this, the second column of Table~\ref{tab:augmentation_one} shows an average increase in test accuracy of $~1\%$, and up to 2.4\%.
 We do not observe larger increases in accuracy by adding more generated images.
 Figure~\ref{fig:realfakeGTSRB} shows a small number of generated images along with synthetic pseudolabel estimates.
-While $F_1(Q(x))$ could conceivably be used as a downstream classifier, the choices of architecture are constrained as it shares convolutional layers with $D$.
+While $F_1(Q(x))$ could conceivably be used as a downstream classifier, the choices of network architecture are then constrained as it shares convolutional layers with $D$.

 \paragraph{Synthetic Data Quality Checks} In addition to visually inspecting some generated samples and checking if conditionally generated samples reflect the target labels, we recommend checking the class balance in the pseudolabels of synthetic images before adding them to a downstream training set, as mode collapse in a trained GAN can potentially be diagnosed this way.
-We were able to automatically discard some low quality sets of generated images this way.